Discrete Breathers in a Honeycomb Lattice Near a Semi-Dirac Point: Nonlinear plane waves and their stability

 \subsection{Numerical stability of nonlinear plane waves}

 We now numerically compute the Floquet spectra of the linearized system \eqref{lin} about the exact nonlinear plane wave in \eqref{plane1} without any perturbative assumption on its amplitude.

-Here, we take $g=1$ and consider the in-phase wave in \eqref{plane1} that emerges from the upper-edge plane-wave of the acoustic band at $\mathbf{k}=\mathbf{M}.$ We compute the Floquet spectrum at the point where the bifurcation curve has crossed the gap and intersects the lower-edge of the optical band.
+Here, we take $g=1$ and consider the in-phase wave in \eqref{plane1} that emerges from the upper-edge plane-wave of the acoustic band at $\mathbf{k}=\mathbf{M}.$ We compute the Floquet spectrum at the point where the bifurcation curve has crossed the gap and, hence, the frequency of \eqref{plane1} intersects the lower-edge of the optical band.
 Figure \ref{fig5} shows the magnitude of the largest Floquet multiplier for each $\mathbf{k}\in\mathcal{B}_{S}$ using the numerical solution to \eqref{lin}.
 Stable regions are colored blue.

-Panel (a) in Figure \ref{fig5} shows that the bottom band-edge plane wave undergoes a tangent bifurcation near $\mathbf{M}$ when the gap is small ($\lambda=0.495\lesssim\lambda_*=1/2$) and so $a^2\ll 1$.
+Panel (a) in Figure \ref{fig5} shows that the bottom band-edge plane wave undergoes a tangent bifurcation near $\mathbf{M}$ when the gap is small ($\lambda=0.495\lesssim\lambda_*=1/2$) and so the amplitude of \eqref{plane1}, denoted by $a(\lambda)$, is slightly greater than $a_{c,M}=0$.
 This is consistent with the result of our perturbation analysis in \eqref{ac}.
-As the gap widens, $\lambda$ decreases and the amplitude of \eqref{plane1} increases.
+As the gap widens, $\lambda$ decreases and $a(\lambda)$ increases.
 The subsequent panels in \ref{fig5} show a growing region of instability emanating from $\mathbf{M}$ with a persistent neighborhood of stability centered on $\mathbf{M}$.
 This behavior is akin to the stability/instability patterns of Arnold tongues~\cite{arnold}.
-Panels (e) and (f) show that a second tangent bifurcation occurs at $\mathbf{\Gamma}$ very near the value $a=a_{c,\Gamma}$ predicted by our perturbation theory in \eqref{ac}.
+Panels (e) and (f) show that a second tangent bifurcation occurs at $\mathbf{\Gamma}$ when $a(\lambda)\approx a_{c,\Gamma}$ predicted by our perturbation theory in \eqref{ac}.

 Figure \ref{fig5} is consistent with the different behavior of discrete breathers near the lower and upper edges of a small gap, as described by the gap line-solitons in Theorem \ref{gapsol}.
 For a fixed nonzero bandgap, weakly-localized (in $Z$), small-amplitude discrete breathers emerge near the bottom edge of the gap due to the instability of the lower band-edge plane wave~\cite{flach2,kastner}.
 In contrast, no small-amplitude discrete breathers exist near the upper edge of the gap due to the lack of a band-edge plane wave that ``repels" from the linear spectrum for a hardening nonlinearity.
 Indeed, there is a mismatch between the in-phase dynamics of the continued breather and the out-of-phase dynamics of the plane wave at the edge of the optical band.